Seven Useful Questions in Density Functional Theory

 The significance of the LO bound to DFT is that it directly constrains $E\xc[\n]$ as a local functional of the electronic density, and is therefore relevant for developing advanced approximations \cite{PBE96}.
 As correlation is never positive, this general LO bound applies also to the exchange energy:

 \ssec{Tighter bound on the exchange energy} The exact exchange energy of DFT is defined as the HF exchange for the KS orbitals of a given $\n(\br)$, as shown in Eq.~(\ref{eq:ExactExchange}).
-Although the current $C_{\sss LO}$ bound on $E\xc[n]$ holds for $E\x[n]$, the question of concern is whether or not this bound can be tightened when in the absence of correlation.
-Note that, unlike the universal LO bound, the bound on the exchange energy is spin-dependent~\cite{PS22}. $E\x[n]$ satisfies a simple spin-scaling equality that is not satisfied by $E\xc[n]$.
-Hence, deriving a tighter bound for just the exchange energy could be very useful for construction of non-empirical meta-GGA density functionals~\cite{PS22}.
+Although the current $C_{\sss LO}$ bound on $E\xc[n]$ holds for $E\x[n]$, the question of concern is whether or not this bound can be tightened in the absence of correlation.
+Unlike the universal LO bound, the bound on the exchange energy depends simply on spin~\cite{PS22}. $E\x[n]$ satisfies a simple spin-scaling equality that is not satisfied by $E\xc[n]$.
+Deriving a tighter bound for just the exchange energy could be very useful for construction of non-empirical meta-GGA density functionals~\cite{PS22}.

 The optimal exchange bound can be easily derived for an arbitrary one-electron spin-polarized system with density $n_1(\br)$, such that